Guilder

 Guilder is the English translation of the Dutch and German gulden, originally shortened from Middle High German guldin pfenninc ("gold penny").
 This was the term that became current in the southern and western parts of the Holy Roman Empire for the Fiorino d'oro (introduced in 1252 in the Republic of Florence).
 Hence, the name has often been interchangeable with florin (currency sign ƒ or fl.).
+In Hungary it is called forint.

 The guilder is also the name of several currencies used in Europe and the former colonies of the Dutch Empire.

 Gold guilder

 The guilder or gulden was the name of several gold coins used during the Holy Roman Empire.
 It first referred to the Italian gold florin, introduced in the 13th century.
 It then referred to the Rhenish gulden (florenus Rheni) issued by several states of the Holy Roman Empire from the 14th century.
 The Rhenish gulden was issued by Trier, Cologne and Mainz in the 14th and 15th centuries.
 Basel minted its own Apfelgulden between 1429 and 1509.
 Bern and Solothurn followed in the 1480s, Fribourg in 1509 and Zürich in 1510, and other towns in the 17th century.

 The Reichsmünzordnung or imperial minting ordinance of the Holy Roman Empire first defined standards for the Rhenish gulden (Rheinischer Gulden) in 1524.
 It also defined a silver Guldengroschen of equal value to the gulden.

 The standards of the Rhenish gulden has changed over the centuries, as follows: